KameronHawk/Kernel-HWID-Spoofer/README.md

-# Warzone-HWID-Spoofer
+# HWID-Spoofer

-A hardware ID (HWID) spoofer for Call of Duty Warzone, created to bypass the anti-cheat checks.
-After reversing Randgrid.sys, I found that the driver and user-mode components query multiple hardware identifiers, including:
+A hardware ID (HWID) spoofer for an FPS game thats a battle royale, created to bypass the anti-cheat checks.
+After reversing ****.sys, I found that the driver and user-mode components query multiple hardware identifiers, including:

 - NIC MAC Addresses